Chat-Hackers/chathackers.uk/README.md

 ## Getting started

+1. `npm run dev` to view the site locally
-1. We use `npm run build` to build the site.
+1. `npm run build` to build the site.
+1. `git push` to main or merge to main to deploy to github pages